 The cat won’t come inside.
 I call for her every 15 minutes and begin to worry.
 The rural stars recall the blue-clear day.
 A motion startles my focus to the pecan orchard.
-A hunched animal darts behind a stump.
-It’s a fox, now circling between the row of trees.
+A hunched animal darts behind a stump and circles between a row of trees.
 There is an urgent, dreadful uncertainty in the movement.
 I step off the porch, the creature is ambivalent to my presence.
-The pacing and fearlessness were all characteristic of an animal with viral distemper.
+The dull lamp light slowly reveals it’s a fox.
+The sickly pacing and fearlessness indicate viral distemper.

 In the morning the birds are quiet.
-I go to the sandy dirt road to look for the fox tracks.
+I go to the sandy dirt road to look for the animal’s tracks.
 They circle back upon each other in a lonely face off.

 Somewhere a fire is burning, smoke rises to make clouds more earthly than celestial.
 Driving into town, the shoulder of the road flashes red with a crumpled fox.
 I am going to see Donald Trump in Valdosta, Georgia.

-A guy behind me talks about casting spells on the candidates and karma.
-Someone impishly carries sacks of chicken sandwiches and dome lidded milkshakes to devour in line.
+A guy behind me talks about the karmic implications of casting spells on the candidates.
+Young college men impishly carry sacks of chicken sandwiches and dome lidded milkshakes to devour in line.
 We enter the fence into the final stretch before the entrance, a bird alights a sycamore branch and sings a mimic of police sirens.
 A wild palmetto rustles.
 A woman sweetly asks if we are interested in a “Bomb the hell out of Isis” pin.

 Trump caws over the speakers, he says there are twelve-thousand people outside (there are maybe 1,200), then asks if anyone in the gymnasium would like to give up their spot for someone else.
 The faces of his supporters outside become sullen with loss as he offers up Nascar endorsements, live on stage.
 A woman conceals Trump’s book in her armpit, no longer imagining his signature.
 He says “Merry Christmas”, the crowd cheers, it’s February 29th.
 A group of men in the distance erupt in the appropriated chant for the Atlanta Braves.